antirez/rax/README.md

     if (data == raxNotFound) return;
     printf("Key value is %p\n", data);

-raxFind() is a real only function so no out of memory conditions are possible, the function never fails.
+raxFind() is a read only function so no out of memory conditions are possible, the function never fails.

 ## Deleting keys